antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 * Analyse which genes are affected by the compounds

-Let's start with drugs known to interact with tp53.
+Let's start with drugs known to interact with TP53.
 In college also MDM2 has been mentioned as negative P53 regulator.
 If you want to find differentially expressed genes in Tp53 dependent background which subgroups do you have to select.
 Once again use the Differential expression between two groups.
 For now we only focus on a small part of this experiment using Nultin-3a, a therapeutic agent which is a known P53 regulator via MDM2 inhibition.
 For this analysis we only want to use the TP53 wt genotype, since we want to inspect the effect of Nutlin-3a in a TP53 background.

 * Group by treatment and filter for TP53 wild-type.
-Click submit and select the two groups in the DESeq2 test (default) use the DMSO vs Nutlin-3A group.**
+Click Next and select the two groups in the DESeq2 test (default) use the DMSO vs Nutlin-3A group.**

 * Do you see the MDM2 gene ?.

 * Inspect the MDM2 level in a one gene view are you surprised ?

-* In the left menu you can store your found list of 162 genes with the "store result as custom geneset" button and save it with a proper name in temporary collection (default) for later usage.
+* In the left menu you can store your found list of 146 genes with the "store result as custom geneset" button and save it with a proper name in temporary collection (default) for later usage.

 * Also check the relation with TP53 by using the gene vs gene option in the pull down menu.